nomad-dormouse/mnist-digit-recognizer/scripts/README.md

 ## Available Scripts

 - **deploy.sh**: Deploys the application to the server, sets up the environment, and starts the containers.
+Includes removing the PostgreSQL volume for clean initialization.
 - **server_setup.sh**: Initial server configuration script to install required dependencies and set up the environment.
-- **backup_db.sh**: Creates a backup of the PostgreSQL database.
-- **restore_db.sh**: Restores the PostgreSQL database from a backup.
-- **safe_restart.sh**: Safely restarts the application with database backup and recovery.
-- **setup_automated_backups.sh**: Sets up automated daily backups via cron jobs.
-- **view_db.sh**: Unified script to view and analyze database statistics from either the local database or the Docker container database.
+- **view_db.sh**: Displays database statistics and prediction history on the remote server.

 ## Usage Examples